alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 ### Network

 A share network was crucial because the containers needed to talk to each other.
-This was my first attempt at sha
+This was my first attempt at shared networks within Docker and it took a fair b